Saman-hash/GitDemo2/README.md

 # Git Demo Repo
-This is the changes in the conflict1 and main branch.
+This is the changes in the main branch.

 ## Roadmap